itzenzy2/GofileUploaderBot/README.md

 # GoFile.io Telegram Uploader

-A Telegram bot that runs on a personal account to upload files and direct links to GoFile.io.
+A Telegram bot that runs on a personal account to both upload files to GoFile.io and download entire folders from it.

 ## Setup